krzemienski/awesome-from-stars/README.md

 * [PyCQA/pycodestyle](https://github.com/PyCQA/pycodestyle): Simple Python style checker in one Python file
 * [sethmlarson/pycon-async-sync-poster](https://github.com/sethmlarson/pycon-async-sync-poster): An example project which demonstrates how to use some new tools to more easily maintain a codebase that supports both async and synchronous I/O and multiple async libraries.
 * [unifiedstreaming/pycpix](https://github.com/unifiedstreaming/pycpix): Python library for working with CPIX documents
+* [antoniosarosi/pycritty](https://github.com/antoniosarosi/pycritty): CLI program that allows you to change your Alacritty config with one command without editing the config file.
 * [kirang89/pycrumbs](https://github.com/kirang89/pycrumbs): Bits and bytes of Python from the Internet
 * [web2py/pydal](https://github.com/web2py/pydal): A pure Python Database Abstraction Layer
 * [pydantic/pydantic](https://github.com/pydantic/pydantic): Data validation using Python type hints